Skip to main content

 Nexus Repository 2 provides Nexus Repository 3 with the necessary path to file content, which Nexus Repository 3 then copies.

-• Nexus Repository 2 and 3 must be configured to access the same storage system on identically named mount points.
+• Both instances must be configured to access the same storage system on identically named mount points.

 HTTP Downloading